“An abused child that received no intervention might end up as an abusive adult”.

 Joel: Sniffles a little but says nothing

-Mother: what happened, you were about to steal my money?
+Mother: What happened, you were about to steal my money?
 Do you need money for something?
 Are you hungry?
 What happened??

 Joel: I’m really sorry ma, I didn’t mean to make you unhappy and disappointed.

 Mother: It seems like my question was a little vague.
-Let me ask it in a more understandable way.Was this the first time?
+Let’s try this again.Was this the first time?

 Joel: Stutters a little… No, ma